New obstructions to symplectic embeddings: On holomorphic curves in dimension four

-When the number of point constraints $M$ is equal to $3d-1$, one can use the special nature of the Reeb flow of $\alpha_E$ on $\partial E$, together with the regularity results of Dragnev from \cite{dr}, to obtain more restrictions on the curves comprising our limiting holomorphic buildings.
-Throughout this section we will consider curves of a limiting building which have connected domains.
+Exploiting the special nature of the Reeb flow of $\alpha_E$ on $\partial E$, together with standard regularity results, see for example \cite{msa} Chapter $3$, we obtain more restrictions on the curves, with connected domains, that comprise our limiting holomorphic buildings.
+Along the way we prove some similar restrictions for some more general classes of curves which will be used later (see Lemma \ref{new2} and Lemma \ref{new3}).

-\begin{proposition} Let $\mathbf{ F}$ be a holomorphic building which is the limit of a sequence of curves $f_N$ representing classes in ${\mathcal M}_d(J^N, p_1, \dots, p_{3d-1})$.
-For a generic choice of $J$ in ${\mathcal J}_E$ and the constraint points $p_1, \dots, p_{3d-1}$ we have: {(\roman{enumi})} \begin{enumerate} \item The curves in $\mathbf{F}$ whose image lies in $(\CC P^2 \smallsetminus E)^{\infty}_-$ are somewhere injective, regular, and have deformation index equal to zero.
-Their (negative) ends are all asymptotic to multiples of $\gamma_1$. \item The curves in $\mathbf{F}$ whose image lies in $SE$ are all multiple covers of holomorphic cylinders over $\gamma_1$, and they have virtual index zero. \item The curves in $\mathbf{F}$ whose image lies in $E^{\infty}_+$ are somewhere injective, regular, and have deformation index equal to zero (with the point constraints).
-Their (positive) ends are all asymptotic to multiples of $\gamma_1$. \end{enumerate} \end{proposition}

-\begin{proof} By \cite{dr}, we may choose $J$ in ${\mathcal J}_E$ so that the corresponding almost-complex structures on $(\CC P^2 \smallsetminus E)^{\infty}_-$, $SE$, and $E^{\infty}_+$ are regular in the sense that for all somewhere injective curves which have finite energy and genus zero, the deformation index of the curve is equal to its virtual index.
-We choose the points $p_1, \dots, p_{3d-1}$ so that they are in general position, as constraints, for the spaces ${\mathcal M}_d(J^N, p_1, \dots, p_{3d-1})$ as well as for the moduli spaces of somewhere injective finite energy pseudo-holomorphic curves of genus zero in $E^{\infty}_+$.